 Most management won't fully understand exactly what they are doing wrong in the digital marketing space.
 Furthermore, they probably won't even understand the skills you bring to the table.

 Making a list of 5 to 10 actual, specific things that you could do to help is not just impressive… it also lets them know that you actually know what you are talking about.
 (You will learn more about this in the next step.)

-Once you have a decent idea of what a company is trying to do (and where they seem to be going wrong), you can reach out to them via email or social media (check the contact page on their website), and say something like this.
+Once you have a decent idea of what a company is trying to do (and where they seem to be going wrong), you can reach out to them in a number of ways.
+Be creative with finding contact info.

 But this isn’t where it stops, either.

 Once you pitch a business, move on and pitch another.
 Then, pitch another.